kale/mc/README.md

 # mc - MailChimp from the command-line

-With your MailChimp [api key](http://admin.mailchimp.com/account/api) and this gem, you can access a lot of the functionality that you can get through the MailChimp web interface.
+With your MailChimp [api key](http://admin.mailchimp.com/account/api) and this gem, you can access a lot of the functionality that you can do through the MailChimp web interface, but all from the command-line.
+It uses a command/sub-command approach that allows you to quickly find the command you need.

+Caching is setup so that you can run the command multiple times without worrying about hitting the MailChimp servers.
+Caching is based on the api call + parameters used and expires in 24 hours.
+You can fetch new values by using the --skipcache global option.

 ## Install
 ```sh